tjconstant/thor2/README.md

 To quickly see the data and fit for any filter use `thorlabs_filter.plot()`.

-To export a filter's function to the global enviroment (the way the orginal `thor` package did), you can do the following:
+To export a filter's function to the global enviroment (the naming convention of functions from the orginal `thor` package did), you can do the following:

 ```r
 thorlabs_filter.import("FES0650")